devinbost/pulsar_workshop/scenarios/kafka-s4k/pubsub-basic/README.md

 # 5. Verify the Results

-This is a simple Kafka producer and consumer scenario without any extra message processing.
-The main purpose of this scenario is to demonstrate how to use Apache Pulsar as a drop-in replace of Apache Kafka and serve native Kafka client applications with no code change.
+This is a simple Kafka producer and consumer demo without any extra message processing.
+The main purpose of this demo is to demonstrate how to use Apache Pulsar as a drop-in replace of Apache Kafka and serve native Kafka client applications with no code change.

 The Kafka consumer client application receives exactly the same IoT sensor data that are published by the Kafka producer client application.